 Advice and information for those caring for a disabled family/whānau member

-The intent of this document is to provide you with some information about key services that can assist you and your child through 7 – 18 years of age.
-This is the second of five resources that will provide information from ‘Birth to Getting Older’.
-This is a living document and the sections will be finalised once all the sections have been completed (0 – 6, 7 – 18, 19 – 21, 21+ and Getting Older).
+The intent of this document is to provide you with some information about key services that can assist you and your child through The Middle Years (7 – 18 years of age).
+This is the second of four resources that will provide information from ‘Birth to Getting Older’.
+This is a living document and the sections will be finalised once all the sections have been completed (The Early Years 0 – 6, The Middle Years 7 – 18, Adulthood and Getting Older).
 Education is included in a separate document called ‘Mapping Educational Opportunities’.